 When exposed to sunlight for long enough, wood flooring is likely to suffer from the oxidation process.
 You’ll notice the biggest changes in the first few years, although the process continues for far longer than that.

 Oxidation isn’t instantly noticeable.
 You might only notice a difference in the colour of your wood when lifting a rug or repositioning furniture.
-It’s more noticeable with darker hues, although you may still spot signs of it with grey wood flooring.
+It’s more noticeable with darker hues, although you may still spot signs of it with light wood flooring.

 To combat oxidation, you need to protect your floors against direct sunlight.
 Draping windows is a good way to keep the harsh glare of sunlight from damaging your floors.
 If you can’t keep every ray out, think about using rugs to cover up larger areas.
 It also makes sense to reconfigure your rooms regularly.
 Moving furniture around will ensure all sections of your flooring have received similar UV exposure, resulting in less concentrated areas of oxidation.

 Although all wood flooring faces similar problems, engineered wood flooring is a relatively low-maintenance alternative.
-Engineered wood flooring isn’t just easy to install, it’s also incredibly durable and far more resilient to moisture and temperature extremes.
+Engineered wood flooring isn’t just easy to install; it’s also incredibly durable and far more resilient to moisture and temperature extremes.